Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 A properly configured routing system collapses the chain.
 The caller's information is captured once and delivered instantly to the on-call technician with complete context.
 No relay.
 No degradation.
 No delay.

-Compare that to a traditional callback chain that averages 25 to 45 minutes.
+Compare that to a traditional callback chain averaging 25 to 45 minutes.
 In a plumbing emergency, 40 minutes is the difference between winning the job and losing it.

 What the Owner Stops Doing When the System Is in Place

-Within three to four weeks of a properly installed system, the typical plumbing owner stops:
+Within three to four weeks of a properly installed system, most plumbing owners stop:

 Taking inbound calls on their personal cell after 5 PM.
 The system answers.
 The system routes.
 The on-call tech gets the information they need.
-The owner is not in the chain.
+The owner isn't in the chain.

 Acting as the dispatcher between customer and technician.
 The routing system handles this.
 The tech gets the job information directly.
 The owner is not the relay.